• < menu

 • text reading 'I build strong teams, systems, prototypes and products' with each key work highlighted in a different color

-Honed by successes and failures, I’ve developed an approach to design that I believe leads to great work.
+I’ve developed an approach to design that I believe leads to great work.

 Introduction